divblox/divblox.github.io/basic-training-exercise.md

 <i class="fa fa-expand"></i>
 </button>

 It is worth noting that this is a basic example to demonstrate how Divblox handles user access.
-As yo may have seen above, there is no need to change the \_Data Model access of our user to be able to `update` and `delete` as he will never be able to get to the admin page to do this.
+As you may have seen above, there is no need to change the _Data Model_ access of our user to be able to `update` and `delete` as he will never be able to get to the admin page to do this.

 ### Step 7 - Exposing an API

-Now that we have all the groundwork completed, let's provide the world with an API endpoint that will provide information about our ticket if its unique ID is provided.
+Now that we have all the groundwork completed, let's provide the world with an API endpoint that will allow us to do some custom functionality on our tickets.
 To do this, we will copy the provided api_example endpoint and modify it for our use case.

+For this step, we will allow a user to provide us with an array of unique task IDs as input.
+We will then take all of these tasks and merge them into the ticket that matches the first unique ID, deleting the other tickets.
+As a result we will return the modified ticket.

 !>Divblox automatically handles the routing for your API endpoint.
 API endpoints are available at [your_project_root]/api/endpoint